oban-bg/oban/guides/testing/testing.md

 end)
 ```

-Or visa-versa, switch to `:inline` mode when the application is configured for
+Or vice-versa, switch to `:inline` mode when the application is configured for
 `:manual` mode:

 ```elixir